pyxixi2012/manage-my-money-client-angular-2/README.md

-# manage-my-money-client-angular-2
+# Manage my money - client side app
-manage my money client side application implementation using angular 2.
+manage my money client side application implementation using angular 2. note: repo does not contain data services(server).

 # How to start
 Note that this seed project requires node v4.x.x or higher and npm 2.14.7.